-Capex for Collection and Transportation: We have assumed a one-time capital expenditure for the first year for the collection and transportation component of the SWM value chain.
-As per our financial model, a total of 106 skip bucket containers will be required per day for waste collection for the first year.
-However, currently CCD owns 61 skip bucket containers (in good condition) and therefore, capex has been considered only for the additional 45 skip bucket containers as required.
-The 61 skip containers currently owned by the council will be handed over to the ProjectCo.
+Capex for Collection and Transportation component: We have assumed a one-time capital expenditure for the first year for the collection and transportation component of the SWM value chain.
+As per our financial model, a total of 19 skip bucket containers will be required per day for waste collection for the first year.
+However, currently MMMC owns 16 skip bucket containers and therefore capex has been considered only for the additional three skip bucket containers as required.
+The 16 skip containers currently owned by the council will be handed over to the ProjectCo.

-For the project a total of 133 tricycles, 665 pushcarts and seven transfer trucks of type 1 will be required during upgrading the SWM services in the first year, as per our calculations.
+For the project a total of 24 tricycles, 122 pushcarts and one transfer truck of type 1 will be required during upgrading SWM services in the first year, as per our calculations.
 Capex has been considered for them accordingly.
-Additionally, as per our calculations, four transfer trucks of type 2 would be required for first year, however, CCD currently owns four such transfer trucks (will be handed over to the ProjectCo).
-Therefore, capex has not been considered for them.
-The capex calculation also considers the cost of 4,544 face masks, 4,544 hand gloves, 1,136 gum boots, 1,136 headwear and 2,296 uniform.
+Additionally, as per our calculations for the first year, one transfer truck of type 2 will be required, however MMMC already owns two transfer trucks of type 2 (will be handed over to the ProjectCo).
+Therefore, capex has not been considered for the same, for the first year.
+The capex calculation also considers the cost of 828 face masks, 828 hand gloves, 207 gum boots, 207 headwear and 418 uniform.
 The total of all the above mentioned capital costs, constitutes the capex for collection and transportation component of the value chain, for the first year.

-Capex for landfill: The one-time upgrading cost for the landfill site has been assumed as 5% of the initial capex incurred for construction of landfill site under TSCP (as per data provided by PPP Node).
-Also, as per our calculations one additional bulldozer, wheel loader, excavator and two water tankers each will be required for the first year and therefore capex has been considered for all these equipment in the first year.
-Hence, the upgrading cost for landfill as mentioned above and the purchase cost for these equipment as mentioned above constitutes the capex for the landfill component.
+Capex for landfill: The one-time upgrading cost for the landfill site has been assumed as 5% of (70% of the initial capex incurred for construction of landfill site under TSCP as per data provided by PPP Node).
+Also, as per our calculations one water tanker will be required for the first year and therefore capex has been considered for the same in the first year.
+Therefore, the upgrading cost for landfill as well as the cost of purchasing a water tanker constitutes the capex for the landfill component in first year.

-The total of the capex for collection and transportation component and the capex for landfill component constitutes the capex for the integrated operations (base case).
+The total of the capex for collection & transportation component and the capex for landfill component constitutes the capex for the integrated operations (base case).
 A consulting fee of 10% and a contingency fee of 5% of capex has been added to the capex again to which a VAT of 18% of the capex has been added.
 The following table provides a snapshot of the capex incurred in first year.
 A more detailed version of the same is provided under Section 9.